rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 Grantees in this category are selected for their Rust experience and potential to enhance the community.
 Benefits include a monthly stipend during the fellowship year, funding for career development, and access to mentorship opportunities.

-We invite current maintainers of the Rust Project and passionate Rust users to apply for our 2023 Fellowship through June 30th, 2023
+We invite current maintainers of the Rust Project and passionate Rust users to apply for our 2023 Fellowship through June 30th, 2023.

 ## Application info

 ### Application window:

-Tuesday, June 13th- Friday, June 30th, 2023 (midnight PDT)
+Tuesday, June 13th- Friday, June 30th, 2023 (midnight PDT).

 ### Fellow selections:

 Wednesday, July 6th, 2023.

 ### Applicant notifications:

 Friday, July 7th, 2023.